History of the Jews in Austria

 The history of the Jews in Austria starts after the exodus of Jews from Judea under Roman occupation.
 There have been Jews in Austria since the 3rd century CE.
 Over the course of many centuries, the political status of the community rose and fell many times: during certain periods, the Jewish community prospered and enjoyed political equality, and during other periods it suffered pogroms, deportations to concentration camps and mass murder, and further antisemitism.

 The Holocaust drastically reduced the Jewish community in Austria and only 8,140 Jews remained in Austria according to the 2001 census.
 As of 2020, Austria had a Jewish population of 10,300 and a total of 33,000 when including any Austrian with at least one Jewish grandparent.

 Antiquity

 Jews have been in Austria since at least the 3rd century CE.
-In 2008, a team of archeologists discovered a third-century CE amulet in the form of a gold scroll with the words of the Jewish prayer Shema Yisrael (Hear, O Israel!
-The Lord is our God, the Lord is one) inscribed on it in the grave of a Jewish infant in Halbturn.
+In 2008, a team of archeologists discovered a third-century CE amulet in the form of a gold scroll with the words of the Jewish prayer Shema Yisrael inscribed on it in the grave of a Jewish infant in Halbturn.
 It is considered to be the earliest surviving evidence of a Jewish presence in modern-day Austria.

-It is hypothesized that the first Jews immigrated to Austria following the Roman legions after the Roman occupation of Israel.
-It is theorized that the Roman legions who participated in the occupation and came back after the First Jewish–Roman War brought back Jewish prisoners.
+It is thought the first Jews immigrated to Austria following the Roman legions after the Roman occupation of Israel.
+Roman legions who participated in the occupation and came back after the First Jewish–Roman War are said to have brought back Jewish prisoners.

 The Middle Ages

 A document from the 10th century that determined equal rights between the Jewish and Christian merchants along the Danube implies a Jewish population in Vienna at this point, though again, there is no concrete proof.
-The existence of a Jewish community in the area is only known for sure after the start of the 12th century when two synagogues existed.
-In the same century, the Jewish settlement in Vienna increased with the absorption of Jewish settlers from Bavaria and from the Rhineland.

-At the start of the 13th century, the Jewish community began to flourish.
-One of the main reasons for the prosperity was the declaration by Holy Roman Emperor Frederick II that the Jews were a separate ethnic and religious group, and were not bound to the laws that targeted the Christian population.
-Following this declaration, in July 1244, the emperor published a bill of rights for Jews, which barred them from many jobs, businesses, and educational opportunities, but allowed for rights to sales, thus encouraging them to work in the money lending business, encouraged the immigration of additional Jews to the area, and promised protection and autonomous rights, such as the right to judge themselves and the right to collect taxes.
-This bill of rights affected other kingdoms in Europe such as Hungary, Poland, Lithuania, Silesia and Bohemia, which had high concentrations of Jews.